 Packed with all the latest software and security updates from the Debian GNU/Linux 10.6 “Buster” release, MX Linux 19.3 is here with new kernel versions patched against the recently discovered BleedingTooth security vulnerability affecting certain Intel processors.

 While the standard ISO images ship with Linux kernel 4.19.152 LTS, the more advanced AHS (Advanced Hardware Support) edition is powered by Linux kernel 5.8.14.
 The latter also comes with a newer Mesa graphics stack, version 20.1.8, as well as recent X.Org Server graphics drivers.

-Among some of the improvements implemented in MX Linux 19.3, there’s updated video configurations via vcard boot code for the antiX live system, changed the Shift+Tab keyboard shortcut as default task switcher to Alt+Shift+Tab in the live system, and improved localization.
+Among some of the improvements implemented in this new MX Linux 19 release, there’s updated video configurations via vcard boot code for the antiX live system, changed the Shift+Tab keyboard shortcut as default task switcher to Alt+Shift+Tab in the live system, and improved localization.

 The in-house built MX Linux tools have been updated as well in this release.
 For example, mx-installer received autoinstall improvements and an ESP flag setting on UEFI setups, mx-snapshot now comes with a new GUI function to reset network connections, and mx-packageinstaller now shows updated kernel entries.